shyimeng123/Humana/README.md

 You could interact with the std in/ std out
 ![Screenshot](https://github.com/shyimeng123/Humana/blob/3fcdf7b2d2d497f19bb232252221d123e496634e/TerminalRun.png)

 Since I paid for the tokens through my personal account, I did NOT try to run and evaluate massively.
+Due to time limit, there are A LOT to be improved in the future.
 Below are some further points:

 # UI
 For UI, we can use streamlit or write an app to modulize.
 Here is an example of streamlit UI that I wrote before to compare different embeddings for a given input text. ![screenshot](https://github.com/shyimeng123/Humana/blob/4a99fb155d584c36175e6cdd09cc1de6eedcc4cd/SampleApp.png)